aspiringsecurity/De-Transport-Monitor/README.md

 - Bootstrapping Visa payment modules in Onyx Transport DAO: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/Android_MobileApplication

-# Onyx Transport DAO: Blockchain and Web3 ecosystem tools enabled features
+# Onyx Transport DAO: Blockchain and Web3 ecosystem tools enabled user security, payments and on-chain analytics

 Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK: We are using Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early-stage incident response and prevention.